Call us at 952-368-3800, and we can get you in within a week!

 There are forms available for you to fill out prior to your appointment through the Patient Portal on our website.
 You can either fill out the forms online or you can print the forms, fill them out and bring them with you.
 Filling out paperwork online speeds up your check-in process.

-On the Patient Resources tab you will also find pre-procedure instructions in preparation for your specific type of procedure.
+On the "For Patients" tab you will also find pre-procedure instructions in preparation for your specific type of procedure.
 You may print these out as well.

 Allowed Amount: This is the maximum dollar amount that an insurance payment is based on for a billable health care service.